grafana/loki/docs/sources/shared/configuration.md

   # Configures the gRPC client used to communicate with the metastore.
   [grpc_client_config: <grpc_client>]

+partition_ring:
+  # The key-value store used to share the hash ring across multiple instances.
+  # This option needs be set on ingesters, distributors, queriers, and rulers
+  # when running in microservices mode.
+  kvstore:
+    # Backend storage to use for the ring.
+Supported values are: consul, etcd,
+    # inmemory, memberlist, multi.
+    # CLI flag: -ingester.partition-ring.store
+    [store: <string> | default = "memberlist"]

+    # The prefix for the keys in the store.
+Should end with a /.
+    # CLI flag: -ingester.partition-ring.prefix
+    [prefix: <string> | default = "collectors/"]

+    # Configuration for a Consul client.
+Only applies if the selected kvstore is
+    # consul.
+    # The CLI flags prefix for this block configuration is: common.storage.ring
+    [consul: <consul>]

+    # Configuration for an ETCD v3 client.
+Only applies if the selected kvstore
+    # is etcd.
+    # The CLI flags prefix for this block configuration is: common.storage.ring
+    [etcd: <etcd>]

+    multi:
+      # Primary backend storage used by multi-client.
+      # CLI flag: -ingester.partition-ring.multi.primary
+      [primary: <string> | default = ""]

+      # Secondary backend storage used by multi-client.
+      # CLI flag: -ingester.partition-ring.multi.secondary
+      [secondary: <string> | default = ""]

+      # Mirror writes to secondary store.
+      # CLI flag: -ingester.partition-ring.multi.mirror-enabled
+      [mirror_enabled: <boolean> | default = false]

+      # Timeout for storing value to secondary store.
+      # CLI flag: -ingester.partition-ring.multi.mirror-timeout
+      [mirror_timeout: <duration> | default = 2s]

+  # Minimum number of owners to wait before a PENDING partition gets switched to
+  # ACTIVE.
+  # CLI flag: -ingester.partition-ring.min-partition-owners-count
+  [min_partition_owners_count: <int> | default = 1]

+  # How long the minimum number of owners are enforced before a PENDING
+  # partition gets switched to ACTIVE.
+  # CLI flag: -ingester.partition-ring.min-partition-owners-duration
+  [min_partition_owners_duration: <duration> | default = 10s]

+  # How long to wait before an INACTIVE partition is eligible for deletion.
+The
+  # partition is deleted only if it has been in INACTIVE state for at least the
+  # configured duration and it has no owners registered.
+A value of 0 disables
+  # partitions deletion.
+  # CLI flag: -ingester.partition-ring.delete-inactive-partition-after
+  [delete_inactive_partition_after: <duration> | default = 13h]

+kafka_ingester:
+  # enables the use of the Kafka ingest path
+  # CLI flag: -enabled
+  [enabled: <boolean> | default = false]

 # Configuration for 'runtime config' module, responsible for reloading runtime
 # configuration file.